-Tax Policy and The Economy
+Tax Policy and the Economy

 Justice Oliver Wendell Holmes famously defined taxes as "what we pay for civilized society."
-Over the past several decades, our tax system has become rigged in favor of the wealthy and corporations, while leaving average Americans and our children picking up the tab.
-The major tax bill passed in December 2017 exacerbates the problem.
-Tax breaks and loopholes, and offshoring of profits all serve to benefit the superrich, Wall Street, and major corporations while starving our country of the revenue needed to make critical public investments to protect the most vulnerable in our society and ensure opportunity for everyone.
+Over the past several decades, our tax system has become rigged in favor of the wealthy and corporations, while leaving average people and our children picking up the tab.
+Enacting spending cuts rather than raising revenues would be devastating to vital domestic priorities including human needs programs.
+We need a tax system that raises adequate revenues in a progressive manner and includes tax benefits that help struggling families.

+The major tax bill passed in December 2017, with many provisions up for renewal in 2025, exacerbates the problem.
+Tax breaks and loopholes, and offshoring of profits all serve to benefit the super-rich, Wall Street, and major corporations while starving our country of the revenue needed to make critical public investments to protect the most vulnerable in our society and ensure opportunity for everyone.

-Millionaires and billionaires saw their wealth balloon during the COVID-19 pandemic, while the 2017 tax bill and the March 2020 CARES Act gave even more tax breaks to these wealthiest Americans.
-At the same time, revenues for state and local governments - and the vital services they provide - plummeted.
+Millionaires and billionaires saw their wealth balloon over the last decade, while the 2017 tax bill gave even more tax breaks to these wealthiest Americans.